jazzband/wagtailmenus/README.md

 Flat menus are designed for outputting simple, flat lists of links, but they CAN be made to display multiple levels of pages too.
 See the instructions below for [using the `{% flat_menu %}` tag](#flat_menu-tag).

+In a multi-site project, you can choose to define a new set of menus for each site, or you can define one set of menus for your default site and reuse them for your other sites, or use a combination of both approaches for different menus (see the **`fall_back_to_default_site_menus`** option in [**Using the `{% flat_menu %}` tag**](#flat_menu-tag) to find out more).
+However you choose to do things, a 'copy' feature makes it easy to copy existing flat menus from one site to another via Wagtail's admin interface.

 ### 3. Offers a solution to the issue of key page links becoming 'toggles' in multi-level drop-down menus

 Extend the `wagtailmenus.models.MenuPage` model instead of the usual `wagtail.wagtailcore.models.Page` to create your custom page types, and gain a couple of extra fields that will allow you to configure certain pages to appear again alongside their children in multi-level menus.
 Use the menu tags provided, and that behaviour will remain consistent in all menus throughout your site.